Integrated Nuclear Infrastructure Review Missions

 INIR Missions in Member States

-The first INIR mission was conducted in 2009 in Jordan, and a follow-up mission took place in 2012.
+The first INIR mission was conducted in 2009 in Jordan, a follow-up mission took place in 2012, and a second INIR Mission to Jordan was conducted in August 2014.
 Other embarking countries have also benefited from this service, including Bangladesh, Belarus, Indonesia, Poland, Thailand, Turkey, the United Arab Emirates and Vietnam.
 As the first operating country considering expansion of its nuclear power programme, South Africa hosted an INIR mission in 2013.

 INIR Mission Reports